3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Numerical 3D radiative transfer

-\citet{Peck2017} emphasize that enforced monotonicity in interpolation also results in the nonconservation of the radiative energy, however, both \cite{Hayek2010} and \cite{Ibgui2013} suggest that their monotonic cubic Hermite schemes conserves the photon count in their searchlight beam tests.
+Fig.~\ref{fig:offgridInterp} compares bilinear, bicubic (using $d_c$) and monotonic bicubic (using $d_h$) interpolation methods in a downsampled solar atmosphere model. \citet{Peck2017} emphasize that enforced monotonicity in interpolation also results in the non-conservation of the radiative energy, however, both \cite{Hayek2010} and \cite{Ibgui2013} suggest that their monotonic cubic Hermite schemes conserves the photon count in their searchlight beam tests.

 In summary, each 3D RT code has a unique way of determining opacity, source function and intensity values along the photon path.
 Another question left unanswered is what quantities are best interpolated.
 Should one interpolate for example in $\chi$ or $\ln\chi$ or only in frequency independent variables?
-Clearly, the range of techniques in use likely reflects the pros and contras of each in application to a give science question at hand.
+The range of techniques in use likely reflects the pros and contras of each in application to a give science question at hand.
 The proprietary nature of the majority of these codes prevents meaningful comparisons of the accuracy and efficiency of the different implementations.
 Comprehensive tests of this kind are welcome, along with performance benchmarks, in order to identify reliable as well as efficient interpolation methods.